tresoldi/ngesh/README.md

     * Check if all outputs are complete (e.g., characters are currently missing in the Newick format)
-    * Add a command-line option (or a new tool) that allows to write the output to one file and the reference tree to a second one
+    * Add a command-line option (or a new tool) that allows to write the output to one file and the reference tree to a second one (possibly with the log of character evolution)
     * Check for alternatives for the exponential correction of a character resistance to mutation (e.g. Zipf law), including separating mutation and borrowing rates